claudiok/icetray-tableio/resources/docs/container_converter.rst

   this struct;
 * defines a function static void AddFields(I3TableRowDescriptionPtr) that adds the required fields to the given I3TableRowDescription; and
-* defines a function void FillSingleRow(const value_type&, I3TableRowPtr) that
+* defines a function static void FillSingleRow(const value_type&, I3TableRowPtr)
-  takes a single object of value_type and fills the given table row.
+  that takes a single object of value_type and fills the given table row.

 The same struct can be used both for the I3VectorConverter and the I3MapOMKeyVectorConverter.